Warfarin & Acitrom (VKA) Titration Pathway

 Equivalent Dose Ratio 5 mg 2 mg (Acitrom is ~2.5x more potent per mg)

-3. Indian Clinical Context: Substitution Hazard
+3. Indian Clinical Context: Substitution Caution

-[CLINICAL PITFALL] Generic Switching: In Indian OPDs and government hospitals, patients frequently substitute brands based on pharmacy availability (e.g., switching from Warf to Uniwarf, or worse, accidentally switching between Warfarin and Acitrom due to generic naming confusion).
+[CLINICAL CAUTION] Generic Switching: In Indian OPDs and government hospitals, patients frequently substitute brands based on pharmacy availability (e.g., switching from Warf to Uniwarf, or worse, accidentally switching between Warfarin and Acitrom due to generic naming confusion).
 Different brands have varying bioavailability.
 Always mandate an INR check 5 to 7 days after any brand or formulation change.

 4. Mnemonic: Target INR Guidelines (The "2.5 Default")